-Equally a contemporary artist and an anthropologist, she is a Whitney Biennial artist (2017), a Studio Museum in Harlem F-Series artist (2017-18), and an assistant professor and artist at Cal Poly in Pomona, Calif.
+Equally a contemporary artist and an anthropologist, she is a Whitney Biennial artist (2017), a Studio Museum in Harlem F-Series artist (2017-18), and a tenure-line assistant professor and artist at Cal Poly in Pomona, Calif.
 She lives and works in both Detroit and Los Angeles County.

 Interested in what she considers monumental questions of human existence, her PUBLIC LIBRARY (2018-ongoing) project is a meditation on crystal methamphetamine markets and on city life, framed with her conceptual art practice, in downtown Saskatoon, Saskatchewan (Canada).

 Her LIQUOR STORE THEATRE (2014-ongoing) project is a series of video-recorded performances and conversation about city life in the streets and sidewalks surrounding the eight liquor stores in her McDougall Hunt neighborhood on Detroit's east side.